-I’m sure I will learn all sorts of things I never knew about Sri Lanka and its people in my 21 day visit.
-Given my ignorance of the complexities of the island and its cultures I will often misinterpret or be oblivious to many of the things that I see.
+I’m sure I will learn all sorts of things I never knew about Sri Lanka and its people in my 21-day visit.
+Given my ignorance of the complexities of the island and its cultures, I will often misinterpret the things I see or be oblivious to things that are happening right in front of me!
 Check back in a month or two to see what I made of the experience.
 I am really looking forward to this escape from our Canadian winter!

 Sri Lanka’s Dambulla Cave Temple: A Buddhist Treasure Trove

 Before Machu Picchu Was, There Was Sri Lanka’s Sigiriya